The Essential Framework for Crafting Strong Applications

 Writing the Application Materials

+Ask yourself: How does this opportunity fit into your narrative and theirs?
 From the posting, you should already understand what is important to the organization.
 Review website sections like “About,” “Mission,” and “Values,” along with alumni profiles, to see what kinds of values and narratives they promote.
-Examples might include DEI, Excellence, leadership, innovation, or service.
+Examples might include DEI, excellence, leadership, innovation, or service.

-One practical method: copy and paste the elements that resonate with you or align with your qualifications into a working document.
+One practical method is to copy and paste the elements that resonate with you or align with your qualifications into a working document.
 This ensures you use the same language they are using.
-Then add concrete examples from your own experience.
+Then, add concrete examples from your own experience.
+For instance, if one of their values is leadership, write about a specific time you demonstrated leadership.

+You may brainstorm multiple examples, but given word limits and the ideal of brevity, you will likely need to choose the strongest one.
 At first, arrange your material chronologically.
-You can rearrange into thematic sections later, but chronological order (past, present, future) is usually the easiest starting structure and easiest for readers to follow.
+You can rearrange it into thematic sections later, but chronological order (past, present, future) is usually the easiest starting structure and easiest for readers to follow.

 Draw from these main categories:

-Past experience (education or professional experience)
+Past experience: Education or professional experience.

-Short-term goals (the opportunity you are applying for)
+Short-term goals: The opportunity you are applying for.

-Long-term goals (promotion into higher positions or later-stage career development)
+Long-term goals: Promotion into higher positions or later-stage career development.

-You won’t want to lie.
-That will likely come across in the application or interview.
+The ideal application shows that your life trajectory, past and future, naturally points toward this opportunity.
+You will not want to lie, as that will likely come across in the application or interview.
 Instead, cherry-pick your strongest examples.
-If you have to distort your story to fit an opportunity, it probably isn’t the right fit.
+If you have to distort your story to fit an opportunity, it probably is not the right fit.
 Prestige or money alone rarely produce a convincing application.
 Genuine alignment does.

 Answer Two Core Questions